norbertglen/react-issues-manager/README.md

-# Github Issues listing for Facebook's react project
+# Github Issues for Facebook's react project
+A simple test web application to show table of Issues from a GitHub facebook/react repository using Github graphql API and a React/Next js client
 ## How to use

 - Clone the project.